The Best Vietnamese Restaurants In LondonFrom revitalising phở to grilled meats and all manner of fish-fragant sauces.

 The arm’s-length-wide spot in Lower Clapton is a little family affair that’s quietly making some of east London’s best Vietnamese food.
-Its bánh mì are delicious submarine-sized six-inch wonders—short and crunchy baguettes filled with spiced pork belly or lemongrass chicken along with head cheese, pickles, and a black sesame seed spread.
-The warming yellow curries (full of soothing carrots and pumpkin, and paired with tofu, vegetables, chicken, or king prawns) are among the most flavourful Vietnamese curries we’ve had in London.
+Its bánh mì are delicious submarine-sized, six-inch wonders—short and crunchy baguettes filled with spiced pork belly or lemongrass chicken along with head cheese, pickles, and a black sesame seed spread.
+The warming yellow curries (full of soothing stodge in carrots and pumpkin and paired with tofu, vegetables, chicken, or king prawns) are among the most flavourful Vietnamese curries we’ve had in London.
 Heads up, it’s walk-in only.

 The majority of London’s destination Vietnamese restaurants operate outside of central London, so you might be a little surprised to know that Hoa Sen in Covent Garden is up there with the best.
 Its signature vịt quay Lạng Sơn (roasted duck served in lettuce leaves with mango and salad) is a juicy and reluctantly shareable delight, while lobster and stir-fried ginger with noodles is a must if you’re feeling extravagant.
 That said, this is a restaurant in central that suits a single bowl of Saigon hawker rice as it does a whole crab hot pot for the table.

 Spooning something as delicious as Viet Café’s viscous and fragrant beef stew into your gob proves that there is one true leader in the cutlery stakes.
-The pointy one and the stabby one simply can’t compete.
-The Vietnamese cafe is a popular Camberwell lunchtime destination: curries with rice, bánh mì, and bún vermicelli noodle salads are all made fresh and packed full of flavour.
+The Vietnamese cafe is a popular Camberwell lunchtime destination: curries with rice, bánh mì, and bún salads are all made fresh and packed full of flavour.
 Strips of pork sizzle on hot plates and piping hot spring rolls come shining out the fryer.
 One thing especially worth noting is the phở—it’s made with a broth so carefully tended to that you can only order bowls on the weekend.